warrenfp/MenuLog/README.md

 Navigate to the MenuLog.Web folder

-dotnet restore
+1) dotnet restore
-dotnet build
+2) dotnet build
-dotnet run
+3) dotnet run

-This will start a web server on port 5000.
+This will start a web server and serve the site on port 5000.
 Open your favourite browser and go to http://localhost:5000